-Whenever coins containing precious metals have been used along with base metal coins of the same denomination, the bad coins have driven the good coins out of circulation.
-(1)
+Whenever coins containing precious metals have been used along with base metal coins of the same denomination, both legally accepted as tender, the bad coins have driven the good coins out of circulation.

-Charlie Munger applied it to conduct in his 1984 Letter to Wesco Shareholders:
+In a wonderful illustration of this tendency, Charlie Munger applied Gresham’s Law to 1980s savings and loan banking practices in his 1984 Letter to Wesco Shareholders:

 Although interest rates have subsided from the 1981-82 peak, the low and slowly changing interest rates of former years are plainly gone with the wind, as are the former government-decreed limits on interest rate competition for savings accounts and the favouritism for savings and loan associations over banks.
 But an agency of the U.S. Government (…) continues to insure savings accounts in the savings and loan industry, just as it did before.
 The result may well be bolder and bolder conduct by many savings and loan associations.
 A sort of Gresham’s Law (“bad loan practice drives out good”) may take effect for fully competitive but deposit-insured institutions, through increased copying by cautious institutions of whatever apparent-high-yield loan and investment strategies seem to allow competitors to bid away their savings accounts and yet report substantial earnings.
 If so, if “bold conduct drives out conservative conduct,” there eventually could be widespread insolvencies caused by bold credit extensions come to grief.